kparuchuri/foto-gallery/README.md

 https://user-images.githubusercontent.com/68288615/218384061-7f8e865d-8d80-4763-8a65-5aa039444c53.mp4

 ## Instructions
-1. Create a docker instance and run it!
+1. Create a docker instance.
+I use portainer, but you can use docker cmd line.
 2. Sample Docker compose file is [here](sampleconfig/docker-compose.yml), its self-explanatory - takes 3 properties as environment variables.
 3. Only PIGALLERY2_BASEURL_PROP is mandatory, PIGALLERY2_LOGIN_PROP and PIGALLERY2_PASSWORD_PROP are optional and do not need to specify if you are running pigallery2 without login auth.
 4. Start the docker instance.